RAAMSRI2020/ADS_CreditCardFraudDetection/README.md

 Compile the code by using any of the IDE's like Jupyter Notebook,Google Colab,Visual Studio code Load the dataset in the IDE's and run the code

+# Code
+Our coding consists of several steps like:
+Loading data
+Creating DataFrame
+Data pre-processing
+Model training
+Model Evaluation

+The accuarcy score is 0.98765 and able to detect 98 transactions in 100 whether fraud or legit